Human Development Program

 Examination of children’s acquisition of language from babbling to the formation of sentences.
 Topics covered include: prelinguistic gestures, relationships between babbling and sound systems, speech perception, linking words with objects, rule overgeneralization, bilingualism, nature vs. nurture, individual differences, cultural differences.
-Prerequisites: HDP 1.
+Prerequisites: HDP 1 or LIGN 4.

 HDP 121.
 The Developing Mind (4)